zenaro147/pokecrystal-mobile-ptbr/README.md

 A full list of Mobile Adapter features for Pokémon Crystal can be found here: https://github.com/gb-mobile/pokecrystal-mobile-en/wiki/Pok%C3%A9mon-Crystal-Mobile-Features

-## To-Do

-- Make CARD TRADE work via IR function.
-(Appears to be an issue with it using old JP player name length)

 ## Contributors

 - Pret           : Initial disassembly